 Arkansas State University-Beebe

-Arkansas State University-Beebe ranks eighth in our rankings with eighty-six students graduating from programs in criminal justice, criminal justice, and law enforcement administration out of a total two thousand students in the 2012-2013 school year.
+Arkansas State University-Beebe ranks eighth in our rankings with eighty-six students graduating from programs in corrections, criminal justice, and criminal justice out of a total two thousand students in the 2012-2013 school year.

 NorthWest Arkansas Community College

-NorthWest Arkansas Community College ranks 9th in our rankings with seventy-three students completing programs in criminal justice and law enforcement administration out of a total 2,490 graduates from the 2012-2013 school year.
+NorthWest Arkansas Community College ranks 9th in our rankings with seventy-three students completing programs in law enforcement administration and criminal justice out of a total 2,490 graduates from the 2012-2013 school year.

 University of Arkansas at Little Rock